wsuwandystu/student/navigation/about.md

 ## As a conversation Starter

-All my life, I have lived here in San Diego, California.
+All my life, I have lived here in San Diego, California, but the three flags I find that also represent me are: the Indonesian flag, Chinese flag, and American flag

 <comment>
 Flags are made using Wikipedia images